bonsai-rx/docs/README.md

  - Save your figure or image as a `.svg` file, naming the file using the pattern `[article filename]-[figure name].svg`.
  - Add the figure/image to the **images** folder in the repo.
  - Reference the figure in the article with the following code.
- - For smaller screenshots, it may help to set a max width so that the fonts do not blow up too much on desktop displays.
-This can be done by setting a custom attribute on the img element directly like follows.
+ - (Optional) For smaller screenshots, it may help to set a max width so that the fonts do not blow up too much on desktop displays.
+This can be done by setting a `width` attribute on the img element directly like follows.

 **Example:**